ryanongwx/tp/docs/UserGuide.md

 - `RECORDID`: refers to the unique record ID shown in the displayed **RECORDS** list of a specific patient.
 The ID **must be a positive integer** 1, 2, 3, …​ <br>

+- `APPOINTMENTID`: refers to the unique appointment ID shown in the displayed appointment list.
+The ID **must be a positive integer** 1, 2, 3, …​ <br>

 **Prefixes:**
 - `NAME`: n
 - `NRIC`: i